AndreaTroianiello/polimi-hyp-2017-project/README.md

 Every pages requested by the delivery instructions was implemented with realistic content, following the C/P-IDM schema.
 All the content of each page, with the exception of the main menu and the homepage, is loaded via Ajax from the database using RESTful APIs.

-## Optional page

-The optional page "Form for general request of info" was implemented and can be accessed through the main menu using the link "Richieste".
-When you send a general information inquiry, the request is stored in the database and a confirmation email is sent to the user who made the request.

-*Email may finish in the spam folder*

 ## Framework and template